• Skip to primary navigation

 Carrot smash

-Hands down my favourite dish was the zaalouk.
-I hadn’t had zaalouk before.
-While it reminded me a lot of baba ghanoush I believe it’s a dish in its own right and it tasted amazing.
-I could have eaten the lot singlehandedly but unfortunately I had a friend with me so I had to share.
+While it reminded me a lot of baba ghanoush it's a dish in its own right and it tasted amazing.

 Moroccan mezze at Comptoir V